Dig Where You Stand is an archival justice movement made up of artists, archivists, educators and local community members.

 DWYS Presents "We Gather" with Sheffield Cathedral

-Join us for a special evening of live performances to celebrate Dig Where You Stand's new and groundbreaking summer exhibition.
+A special evening of live performances to celebrate Dig Where You Stand's new and groundbreaking summer exhibition.
 Featuring DWYS Creative Director, Désirée Reynolds, and commissioned artists Otis Mensah, CJ Simon and Rosa Cisneros.

 thresholds between different worlds